 The objective of the EU Strategy for the Adriatic-Ionian Region is to promote economic and social prosperity and growth in the region by improving its attractiveness, competitiveness and cohesion.
 From this point of view, this Strategy can be an important framework for future cooperation within the RIS3 framework, especially because of the Strategy's focus on further integration of the Western Balkans.
 But it seems that the current basis for future cooperation is not yet in full swing, as not all Western Balkan countries have developed their RIS3.
-The Strategy is based on four thematic priorities/pillars that present key challenges as well as key opportunities in the region: (1) Growth, (2) Connecting the region, (3) Environmental quality and (4) Sustainable tourism.
+The Strategy is based on four thematic priorities/pillars that present key challenges as well as key opportunities in the region:

 A total of 8 countries are actively involved in the Adriatic-Ionian Strategy: four EU Member States (the Republic of Croatia, the Republic of Greece, the Italian Republic, the Republic of Slovenia) and four non-EU countries (the Republic of Albania, Bosnia and Herzegovina, Montenegro, the Republic of Serbia).
-The Republic of Serbia is currently coordinating pillar no. (2) Connecting the region, together with Italy, and the specific objectives of this pillar are: (1) Strengthening maritime safety and security and developing a competitive regional intermodal port system; (2) Develop reliable transport networks and intermodal connections; and (3) Achieving a wellintegrated and functioning internal energy market that supports the three objective of the EU Energy Policy - competitiveness, security of supply and sustainability.
+The Republic of Serbia is currently coordinating pillar no. (2) Connecting the region, together with Italy, and the specific objectives of this pillar are:

+Strengthening maritime safety and security and developing a competitive regional intermodal port system Develop reliable transport networks and intermodal connections Achieving a well-integrated and functioning internal energy market that supports the three objective of the EU Energy Policy - competitiveness, security of supply and sustainability.